igorwaw/web-advent/content/pages/2016/17-vault.md

 ## Part 1

-Finding path in a vault.
+Finding a path in a vault.
 At this point I wrote so many programs to find a shortest path in a 2D grid, I could probably do it in my sleep.
 There is a slight twist: a set of doors open/closed depends on the hash of path taken.
 That means there's no need to store "already visited states" as I usually do